 Having shared many experiences and developed a common vision about parenting with a Baha’i spirit, in January 2012 they decided to create this website together with the goal of supporting other like-minded mothers and launched it only a month later.

 They wholeheartedly believe that “it takes a village to raise a child” and, in today’s world where society has drifted away from this notion, they hope this site will be one avenue for mothers to get some of the spiritual support they need to raise loving and service-oriented children.

 After working steadily on the website for a couple years, both Chelsea and Penina decided to step away to have more children and pursue other projects.
 Though the blog was not updated for a few years, the articles and free resources remained.

-During these years, Chelsea started her blog Moments A Day which shares ideas for families to build character through activities, recommended resources and more.
+During the next few years, Chelsea started her blog Moments A Day which shares ideas for families to build character through activities, recommended resources and more.
 She also recorded an album of Baha’i prayers and quotations with her husband which you can find on their website, Soulrise Melodies.
-Penina creates beautiful handcrafted baby carriers and other items through her business Island Custom.
-She also serves as the instructor for Kangatraining Wellington North.
+Penina created beautiful handcrafted baby carriers and other items through her business Island Custom.
+She also served as the instructor for Kangatraining Wellington North.

 Thanks for visiting.
 We are happy you are now a part of our story!

 We hope you will enjoy this space and that you will join us in our noble journey of motherhood.
 We look forward to hearing your ideas through the comments and encourage you to email us with any questions.